maratai/craftery/fiber_arts/fiber_tools.md

 Not from Saori, but I use this with a Glimåkra adjustable weaving bench.

 ## Toika Laila
-I have a [Toika Laila](https://shop.toika.com/product/2310/laila-loom-70-cm-weaving-width-8-shafts--8-treadles) (eight harnesses, eight treadles, countermarch with two reeds [10 dent and 25 dent], a raddle, and temple) on order.
-Nota bene: If you're in the US, you can order by contacting [WEBS Yarn](https://www.yarn.com/pages/toika-looms).
+Currently assembling a [Toika Laila](https://shop.toika.com/product/2310/laila-loom-70-cm-weaving-width-8-shafts--8-treadles) (eight harnesses, eight treadles, countermarche with two reeds [10 dent and 25 dent], a raddle, and temple) Nota bene: If you're in the US, you can order by contacting [WEBS Yarn](https://www.yarn.com/pages/toika-looms).

 # Pin and Tapestry Looms